senawDragon/symmetrical-funicular/Kaguya-Sama/references.md

 ### Sources
 I found the Salomo quote in a school book about religion.
 The book is in Swedish.
-- "Religion", Ingrid Berlin, Börge Ring and Liber AB, 2012, p.110
+- "Religion Ämnesboken", Ingrid Berlin, Börge Ring and Liber AB, 2012, p.110